 - None other than Boba Fett himself, appearing in animated form two years before showing up in Empire.

 - Life Day itself, not to mention Saun Dann, made frequent appearances in Star Wars: Galaxies.

 - Cantina Owner: Bea Arthur, in what is generally considered one of the few remotely redeeming live-action scenes of the entire two-hour monstrosity.

 - Christmas Special: Technically considered a Christmas special, though the word "Christmas" isn't used in the title and the show focuses around a fictional holiday instead.
 It actually aired before Thanksgiving.

 - Coke-Guided Amnesia: Carrie Fisher has gone on record several times saying that she has absolutely no memory of ever taking part in this special.
-Harrison Ford claims the same thing, although he doesn't have a known substance-abuse problem as an excuse.
+Harrison Ford claims the same thing, although he doesn't have a known substance-abuse problem as an excuse. note

 - Crossdresser: Harvey Korman.